quantum-tinkerer/MeanFi/performance/benchmarks/release_results/guidelines_sparse_layout.md

 # Shared sparse layouts

+This report records the snapshot preceding `5762b42`.
+The separate energy and entropy targets described here were subsequently removed in `bf412e6`; current thermodynamics uses density accuracy.
+The measurements below remain historical evidence for the recorded source hashes.

 The guidelines cleanup prepares one immutable `SparseRationalLayout` per periodic calculation.
 It owns selected-inverse patterns and the mapping to requested entries.
 Each Hamiltonian/chemical-potential node retains its own numeric factors.